ssut/py-googletrans/README.rst

 Note on library usage
 ---------------------

--  The maximum character limit on a single text is 15k.
+DISCLAIMER: this is an unofficial library using the web API of translate.google.com and also is not associated with Google.

--  Due to limitations of the web version of google translate, this API does not guarantee that the library would work properly at all times.
+-  **The maximum character limit on a single text is 15k.**

-   (so please use this library if you don't care about stability.)
+-  Due to limitations of the web version of google translate, this API does not guarantee that the library would work properly at all times (so please use this library if you don't care about stability).

--  If you want to use a stable API, I highly recommend you to use `Google's official translate
+-  **Important:** If you want to use a stable API, I highly recommend you to use `Google's official translate
    API <https://cloud.google.com/translate/docs>`__.